Netflix’s ‘The Old Guard’ is a superhero movie for super dark times

-If ever you should experience the odd twinge of optimism, one of the superheroes in Netflix’s The Old Guard offers a stinging, very 2020 rebuke within the film’s first 15 minutes: “Have you been watching the news lately?”
+If ever you should experience the odd twinge of optimism these days, one of the superheroes in Netflix’s The Old Guard offers a stinging, very 2020 rebuke within the film’s first 15 minutes: “Have you been watching the news lately?”

 Indeed, the titular band of immortals led by Charlize Theron’s Andromache the Scythian (you can call her “Andy”) starts the film in the throes of a rather unsuperheroic emotion: despair.
-No matter how much this crew strives to make the world a better place, it keeps getting worse.
+No matter how much this crew strives to make the world better, it keeps getting worse.

-Their exasperation is occasionally shared in real life these days by the film’s director, Gina Prince-Bythewood.
+Their exasperation is occasionally shared in real life by the film’s director, Gina Prince-Bythewood.

 “It really does feel like the world does not learn from history,” she says in a recent call with Fast Company.
 “And now, even in this time where we are in this global pandemic, you really understand how connected we are globally, and the constant conflicts, the wars and divisions are really exacerbating it at the time when we should be coming together to alleviate it more quickly.
 I think there’s a spotlight on that now.”

-The declining state of the world figures prominently in The Old Guard, even though it was made well before the pandemic hit.
-It doesn’t namecheck any specific current events, just the constant tragedy of modern geopolitics and a glancing reference to “the current administration’s policy to deny aid to any nonstrategic allies.”
-Based on the Image Comics series by Greg Rucka, who also penned the screenplay, the film follows a roving band of unkillable warriors (and its newest recruit, Nile, played by Kiki Layne) as they try to save the world, undetected, guided by their own sense of morality.
+The declining state of the world figures prominently in The Old Guard, even though it was made well before the pandemic.
+It doesn’t namecheck any specific malady, just the constant trauma of modern geopolitics and a glancing reference to “the current administration’s policy to deny aid to any nonstrategic allies.”
+Based on the Image Comics series by Greg Rucka, who also penned the script, the film follows a roving band of unkillable warriors (and its newest recruit, Nile, played by KiKi Layne) as they try to save the world, undetected, guided by their own sense of morality.
 If they have to team up with drug runners sometimes, or kill a flotilla of mercenaries along the way, well, that’s just the job.
 It’s an unconventional vibe for a superhero movie, and that’s even before you realize the only romantic relationship in it is between two immortal men.
 (Rendered beautifully, at that.)

 But Prince-Bythewood is an unconventional choice to direct a superhero movie, too.